 I also painted the plastic base which was too pale for my taste.
-I used a simple acrylic paint.
+I simply used acrylic paint.
 Honestly, it’s not perfect, but no one has ever noticed !!!

-I really love the final result and it gives a nice lighting.
+I really love the final result and it gives nice lighting.

 Do you also have a pendant light that you would love to change?